sarajaksa/meicogsci-conference-2019/README.md

 ## Abstract

 The published abstract can be found in file Abstract.md.

+The report of how I came up with these topics can be found in the file Methodology.md.

 ## Data